-One of the greatest loopholes that hackers are always on the lookout for is system or app vulnerabilities.
-If IT admins of organizations do no execute the routine app and system updates and timely patch fixes, they are exposing their employees to a risk of being victims of cyberattacks.
+One of the greatest loopholes that hackers are always on the lookout for is a system or app vulnerability.
+If IT admins of organizations do not execute the routine app and system updates and timely patch fixes, they are exposing their employees to the risk of being victims of cyberattacks.

 Lastly, no matter how secure your corporate infrastructure is and how well your enterprise policies are constructed, it’s of no use unless your workforce is alert about the lurking threats Their simple mistakes can make or break your corporate security.
 Educating your employees about internet usage and BYOD best practices can go a long way in preventing accidental data breaches.

 The corporate world thrives on data.
 Data about market trends, business strategies, client information, employee information, financial records, and much more.
 This data helps businesses to optimize their business models, improve customer service and grow in a competitive market.
 Isn’t it evident why the loss of such crucial data can be a business’s worst nightmare?
 Businesses have severe consequences if they’re unable to protect their corporate information.